ikunetwork/WhitePaper/README.md

 All Network R&D initiatives would have the option to actively bundle `LIC[x]` into `LIC[i]`, or allow for `LIC[i]` to choose to bundle with an `LIC[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same R&D verticals.
 Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/`LIC[i]` in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.

 This would be especially important for clinical trials in the same research vertical i.e. condition, disease, mechanism of action, molecule, etc. as it mitigates scientific and economic risk through the ability to algorithmically bond with each other thru smart contract.

+Multi-Omics

+- through frictionless access to rich pools of data.<sup>[32](#f32)</sup[SRS]>-     Mining data pool trends of various variables (e.g. mechanism of action, general aging, at risk populations, etc.) will serve to efficiently align proposals to be capitalized, through both `RFP` and `Jonas`.

+We anticipate the RFP model to just be the beginning.
+Network-based computational bio analysis has become a strategy for determining R&D pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[44](#f44)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential leads.<sup>[45](#f45)</sup>  This data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
+IKU may serve to provide an open machine learned clinical trial proposer,  based in computational bio analysis of the bio R&D available to date (pubmed, bioRXiv, PLOS ONE, records, etc.).
+Such a model may help extract insight to allow for researchers and the general population to compare patterns and essentially peer review the most efficient proposals.
+This can be done to create condition specific information networks, e.g. small molecules for inhibiting Dbr-1  in ALS.

 ## Conclusion